Katy on a Mission: Critical reception

 "Katy on a Mission" received positive reviews from contemporary critics.
 Fraser McAlpine from the BBC felt that lyrically the song has a subtle but incredibly welcome refinement to it.
 He complimented the central refrain of the song saying, it "lingers in the mind like a family of mice lingers in quality wainscotting."
 McAlpine further highlighted the "stunning waterfall of decayed voices after the chorus" and its "beautiful production trick[s], applied to a lovely mournful melody, with smashing results."
-Nick Levine from Digital Spy called the track fairly sublime; "Over buzzing synths, a lovely blacmangey bassline and beats that manage to be chunky and nimble at the same time - like an overweight contortionist".
+Nick Levine from Digital Spy called the track fairly sublime; "Over buzzing synths, a lovely blancmangey bassline and beats that manage to be chunky and nimble at the same time - like an overweight contortionist".
 Levine further said that the loads of ear-snagging "ooh-ooh-oooh-ooh-wooh" hooks acts as the icing of an already scrumptious cake.
 He went on to say while Katy B tries love, "With a tune as good as this, you don't need to think twice."

 Paul Lester of The Guardian deemed the track as "shiny grime" with Mercury Prize-winning potential.
 Lester further complimented the song, saying: "Bass-heavy but definitely more of a song than a series of low-frequency bursts and blasts, it's the perfect balance of urban edge and smoov[sic] R&B/soul".
 While Louise Brailey of NME called the song a proper dance anthem, saying: "Her neo-soulful vocals lend a layer of slinky gloss over knotty dubstep swing and rubberised arpeggios, creating a centre-piece of rave that leads the wave of big-room dubstep breaking commercial spheres as we speak."
 Shawn Reynaldo of XLR8R felt that Benga toned down his trademark chainsaw wobble to a reasonable level, allow Katy B's soulful vocals to shine.
 The Fader's Julianne Escobedo Sheperd felt that the "angelic R&B warbles" and "shin-kicking synths" of the track are a similar cross over to Rusko and Amber Coffman's "Hold On" (2010).